moaliSafaei/Machine_Learning/README.md

 ## Example 2: Dielectric Performance Prediction

-Dielectrics in Industry: These materials, used in capacitors and semiconductor devices, hold immense promise for applications like artificial muscles.
+Dielectrics are used in capacitors and semiconductor devices, hold immense promise for novel applications like artificial muscles.
+Furthermore, predicting their failure mode is of great importance.
+Example_2 addresses this issue.
+The dataset, named “breast_cancer.csv,” belongs to this example.
+### Key Steps:
  1. Assessing Performance: A comprehensive dataset is employed to assess dielectric performance.
  2. Prediction Approach: A non-linear regression method predicts material performance based on the maximum voltage applied to dielectrics.
  3. Educational Purpose: This example serves as a basic tutorial for students, introducing them to regression approaches.